 Generally, tax returns and return information are confidential, as stated in section 6103.
 However, section 6103 allows or requires the Internal Revenue Service to disclose or give such information shown on your Form 709 to the Department of Justice to enforce the tax laws, both civil and criminal, and to cities, states, the District of Columbia, U.S. commonwealths or possessions, and certain foreign governments for use in administering their tax laws.
+We may also disclose this information to other countries under a tax treaty, or to Federal and state agencies to enforce Federal nontax criminal laws and to combat terrorism.

 We may disclose the information on your Form 709 to the Department of the Treasury and contractors for tax administration purposes; and to other persons as necessary to obtain information which we cannot get in any other way for purposes of determining the amount of or to collect the tax you owe.
-We may disclose the information on your

-Form 709 to the Comptroller General to review the Internal Revenue Service.
+We may disclose the information on your Form 709 to the Comptroller General to review the Internal Revenue Service.
 We may also disclose the information on your Form 709 to Committees of Congress; Federal, state and local child support agencies; and to other Federal agencies for the purpose of determining entitlement for benefits or the eligibility for, and the repayment of, loans.